 This trope is evoked with the Red Lanterns.
 Becoming one involves a person's blood being replaced by a burning red acid which they can use as a weapon by puking it at opponents.

-When Superman-Prime captures Mr. Mxyzptlk and tortures the hell out of him at one point he vomits blood and Prime comments on how disgusting it is.
+When Superman-Prime captures Mr. Mxyzptlk and tortures the hell out of him, at one point he vomits blood.
+Prime comments on how disgusting it is.

 Jhonen Vasquez once made fun of this trope in his deliberately horrible comic, The Bad Art Collection.
 A character is wounded and blood comes from the mouth.
 Paraphrased: "Oh, no!
 I did a blood burp!
 That means I'm dying!"

-During the fight between Zeus and The Hulk at one point Zeus punches the Hulk in the stomach and he vomits up a mass of green blood.
+During the fight between Zeus and the Incredible Hulk, Zeus punches the Hulk in the stomach and he vomits up a mass of green blood.

 In Legion of Monsters: Morbius the Living Vampire, a girl spews up a geyser of blood as she's turning into a vampire.